JeganKK-0511/employee-ai-assistant/README.md

 The application allows users to ask employee-related questions in natural language.
 A local Llama 3.2 model identifies the required database operation, Python validates the operation, and Oracle PL/SQL executes the controlled database logic.

+## Why I Built This

+I wanted to build something that combined the database skills I already had with practical AI concepts.

+Instead of letting an LLM generate SQL directly, I designed the application so that the AI selects from a small set of predefined database operations.
+Python validates that decision, and Oracle PL/SQL handles the actual database logic.

+This gave me a simple way to explore how AI can work with an existing enterprise database while still keeping the database operations controlled.

 ## Architecture

 ```text